TBD54566975/ftl/CONTRIBUTING.md

 > **Tip:** Install Hermit's [shell hooks](https://cashapp.github.io/hermit/usage/shell/) to automatically activate Hermit environments when you `cd` into them.

-If using [GoLand](https://www.jetbrains.com/go/) we highly recommend installing the Hermit [IDEA plugin](https://plugins.jetbrains.com/plugin/16882-hermit).
+If using an IDEA IDE  we highly recommend installing the Hermit [IDEA plugin](https://plugins.jetbrains.com/plugin/16882-hermit).
 For most other editors, starting your editor from within a terminal in an activated Hermit environment is the best way to ensure the editor's environment